-Almost all of us have heard, at some point in our lives, a phrase: “You were talking in your sleep at night”.
+Almost all of us have heard the phrase at some point in our lives: “You were talking in your sleep at night”.
 This phrase can cause different emotions, from surprise to embarrassment and concern, but it always raises a question: “And what did I say?”
-Usually the answer is: “Nothing interesting”.
+Usually, the answer is: “Nothing interesting” or “Something indistinguishable“.

-Studies have shown that most “sleep talk” is not notable thoughts, but just short, insipid, “scattered” words that last one or two seconds.
+Studies have shown that most often, sleep talking is not notable thoughts but just short, “scattered” words that make absolutely no sense.

-According to the National Sleep Foundation (NSF) in the U.S., talking in sleep can occur at any sleep stage.
+According to the National Sleep Foundation (NSF) in the U.S., when people talk in their sleep, it can occur at any sleep stage.
 At the REM stage, when dreams occur, it is usually caused as a result of the dialogues we see in our dreams.

-Practically that means that the mouth and vocal chords, normally inactive while we sleep, are transiently activated and express aloud the words uttered by one of the “protagonists” of our dream.
+Practically, that means that the mouth and vocal cords, which are normally inactive while we sleep, are transiently activated and express aloud the words uttered by one of the “protagonists” of our dream.

 Talking in sleep may occur during the transitional stages, i.e. when we pass from one sleep stage to another.